alexandruast/platform-inception/README.md

 #### Changelog
 logging via loggly.com
-arbitrary vault secrets for services in platform-conf
+secrets for services stored in platform-conf and accessible via environmental variables
 support for multi-container services is out of the box, using custom job/compose files
 Vagrant workstation support
 added tags support in services, from yaml